Policy Regarding Releasing a Student Teacher for Full-time Employment

 - The committee will only consider releasing candidates for full-time employment who have had extensive prior teaching experience (e.g., individuals who have taught in a private setting for several years and have excellent supervisor references).

-Should a teacher candidate elect to ignore these guidelines, the teacher candidate shall be withdrawn from clinical teaching and thus not be eligible to receive a teaching certificate from the state with the approval of Dallas Baptist University and the College of Education.
+Should a teacher candidate elect to ignore these guidelines, the teacher candidate shall be withdrawn from clinical teaching and thus not be eligible to receive a teaching certificate from the state with the approval of the College of Education at DBU.

 In addition, this would prevent an undergraduate teacher candidate from receiving a degree unless a General Studies degree requirement could be met without the six hours of student teaching.